 Starting in 2018, we will be donating 10% of year-end profits to local Native-led organizations.

 Who We Are

-Sarah Evelyn Laine
+Sarah Evelyn Laine, MSLD 2011

 As our Lead Designer, Evelyn considers each project through the lens of human and ecological relationships.
 Before getting her Masters in Landscape Design in 2011, she worked with nature-based education programs, including White Pine, Wild Earth, and Youth Conservation Corps, building her knowledge of ecological design on personal relationships with plants and ecosystems.